SDA-SE/sda-dropwizard-commons/sda-commons-server-mongo-testing/README.md

 public static final RuleChain CHAIN = RuleChain.outerRule(MONGODB).around(DW);
 ```

+### Http Proxy

+If the `http_proxy` environment variable is present, the configured proxy is used to download the
+mongod executable.

 ### Configuration in a special CI-environment

 Normally the mongod executable is downloaded directly from the mongodb web page.